 Do you pass any personal information to third parties?

 Equally when members of the public vote in competitions the processing of the vote is contracted out to service providers.
+We may also use other services providers in some cases.
 These service providers are also under a similar contractual obligation.

 Do you transfer any of the information collected abroad for other purposes?

-RTÉ does not transfer any personal information abroad
+RTÉ does not generally transfer any personal information abroad.

-How can I request a copy of my personal information held by RTE collected through using this website?
+How can I request a copy of my personal information held by RTE?